cdeevfrr/Photon/README.md

 # Photon
 A video game.

-# Name is actually TBD, spawn is reserved for somethign else.
 ### Description
 The interesting point of this game is that it _looks_ like a 3D world, but it's not actually 3D.
 Instead, there's a grid/matrix/graph of nodes and edges, but they just start out as a 3D matrix of adjacencies.
 The point of the game is to modify which nodes are adjacent to which other nodes to create new things.